Your child is officially booked to work when you accept an offer for work and receive their details.

 What can I do to help my minor get booked?

-Through our online self-service system, you can now edit your minor’s online profile and receive job inquiries from Casting Directors.
+Through our online self-service platform, you can now edit your minor’s online profile and receive job inquiries from Casting Directors.
 Here are some tips to ensure you’re putting your child in the best position to be booked.

 - To get booked by Central Casting, you must first claim your minor’s online profile.
 To claim, select the log in button in our website menu, then choose the claim profile option.
-Once claimed, you will be able to log in and get jobs through our online self-service system.
+Once claimed, you will be able to log in and get jobs through our online self-service platform.